- For Users

 Submit a Safety Approval Form

 All experiments require an approved Safety Approval Form (SAF) prior to beam time.
-ES&H staff review this form for experimental hazards and ensure controls are in place to minimize impacts to the user, staff, and the environment.
+ES&H staff review this form for experimental hazards (including electrical safety) and ensure controls are in place to minimize impacts to the user, staff, and the environment.
 Details about SAFs can be found in the NSLS-II User Guide.
-To ensure suffiicient time for review, submit your SAF at least 3 weeks prior to beam time.
+To ensure sufficient time for review, submit your SAF at least 3 weeks prior to beam time.

 Request Use of a Laboratory

 NSLS-II beamlines have dedicated laboratory space for sample preparation and storage.
 General user access to support labs is available through the Safety Approval Form (SAF) process in the Proposal Allocation, Safety, and Scheduling (PASS) system.
 Refer to the User Laboratory Guide for information about the laboratory and to contact the assigned Cognizant Space Manager (CSM).